Skip to content

 4) Draw Line VE

-2. At the command prompt, choose Distance.
+2. At the prompt, choose Distance

-3. Pick point F to define the line length (equal to VF).
+3. Pick point F to define the line length (equal to VF)

-4. Enter 90 for the angle, drawing a vertical line.
+4. Enter 90 for the angle, drawing a vertical line

-5. Press Enter to complete the command.
+5. Press Enter to complete

 Line VE